CodeCrafter-Guy/ComPy/README.md

 ![Pylex logo](resources/pylex.png)

 Welcome to PyLex!
 A customizable lexer (tokenizer) designed to tokenize programming languages using a user-defined configuration.
 The key feature of this lexer is the ability to define how the tokenization process works through a YAML configuration file.
-You can either use the provided lexer configura
+You can either use the provided lexer configuration, or role your own by following the provided [schema](lexer_schema.json)

 ### Features